Innovation is key to the new normal.

 • Alberta is home to natural materials needed to responsibly supply global demand for carbon fibre, asphalt, polymers, vanadium and other innovative hydrocarbon products.
 Markets for these advanced materials are estimated to reach more than $212 billion by 2030.

 • Alberta is a global leader in artificial intelligence and machine learning thanks to 20 years of publicly funded research.
-Artificial intelligence is estimated to add up to $16 trillion to global economic output over the next decade and is already transforming every sector and region.
+Artificial intelligence is estimated to add up to $16 trillion to global economic output over the next decade and is already transforming every sector and Region.

 Innovation isn’t new for Alberta.
 It’s been the backbone of our economy for a century and has lead to global leadership in many sectors.